Postgraduate Certificate in Historical Studies

 The Course Director for 2018-2019 will be Dr Elizabeth Gemmill.

 Dr Elizabeth Gemmill is an Associate Professor in Local History at OUDCE and a Fellow of Kellogg College.
 Her research interests are in the medieval English nobility and in the social and economic history of medieval Scotland.
 Her main publications are on the ecclesiastical patronage of the medieval English nobility and on medieval Scottish prices, trade, and guilds.

 Dr Christine Jackson is an Associate Professor in History at OUDCE and a Fellow of Kellogg College.
 She teaches modern British history c.1500-1700 and her research interests lie chiefly in the social and economic history of the same period.
 Her publications focus upon urban history, the early modern cloth industry, charitable initiatives to relieve poverty, and the life and historical writings of Edward Herbert, Lord Herbert of Cherbury.

-Dr Cathy Oakes is a University Lecturer in Art History, and Director of Studies in Art History at OUDCE, and a Fellow of Kellogg College.
+Dr Cathy Oakes is an Associate Professor in Art History, and Director of Studies in Art History at OUDCE, and a Fellow of Kellogg College.
 She teaches Medieval art history of North West Europe c.1100-c.1500 and her research is principally connected with art and devotion and the interface between visual and literary traditions of the period.
 Her publications focus on three areas – Medieval iconography, Romanesque art and architecture in England and France, and the historiography of Medieval art.

 The course will be taught by the course direction team and other members of Oxford University Department for Continuing Education’s teaching staff.
 Some special subjects may be offered by visiting lecturers.
 Those contributing to the course in 2017 - 2018 will include:

 - Dr Elizabeth Gemmill, Associate Professor in Local History, OUDCE and Fellow of Kellogg College

 - Dr Yasmin Khan, Associate Professor in British History and a Fellow of Kellogg College